Temple Garden Chambers is a leading common law set based in London and The Hague.

 We recognise that whilst securing tenancy is a great achievement, it is just the start of your career at the Bar.
 We are therefore particularly keen to support you and your practice in the first few years as a junior tenant.
 One of the key ways we do this is by offering a very favourable rent structure for the first years of practice.

 We also work to ensure that you are receiving a fair allocation of Chambers’ work and that you are supported in the development of a practice focusing on your preferred areas of work.
 New tenants are likely to be very well paid from their first months of practice and will accumulate experience of a broad range of common law work.
-Recent significant cases in which new tenants have been involved include the Grenfell Inquiry and the Infected Blood Inquiry.

 It is not Chambers’ usual practice to offer third six pupillages, either to existing pupils, or those looking to move from other sets.
 If Chambers is actively seeking to recruit third six pupils, vacancies will normally be advertised on the Bar Council’s third six pupillage vacancies page.